Looking at some people from afar, you might think they were superhuman.

 In fact, it’s been my experience that most people are looking to avoid making new connections.

-Even ordinarily successful people have so many different things going on in their lives.
-So many things vying for their attention.
+Successful people have so many different things going on in their lives.
+As a result of their success, they have so many things vying for their attention.

-Work, kids, partner, social life, Netflix, taxes, social media, occasional exercise… Even Joe Schmoe is too stressed out to get coffee with total strangers.
+Work, kids, partner, social life, Netflix, taxes, social media, occasional exercise… Your would-be mentor is too stressed out to get coffee with total strangers.

 No surprise then that they are naturally suspicious of anyone who makes a random demand on their time.